jdcloudcom/en/documentation/Elastic-Compute/Cloud-Disk-Service/Getting-Started/Cloud-Disk/Attach-Cloud-Disk.md

 - Cloud Disk Service cannot be attached in cross-regions and cross-availability zones;

-- Cloud Disk Service can only be attached to a virtual machine at the same time and cannot be attached multiple Virtual Machines.
+- Ordinary cloud disk service can only be attached to one virtual machine at the same time other than being supported to multiple virtual machines.

+- Multi-point attached disk can be attached to 16 cloud instances at the same time.

+- Directly attaching multi-point attached disk to multiple cloud instances cannot implement file sharing function, if files are needed to be shared among multiple cloud instances, sharing file system or cluster management system are needed to be set up.